-Dr Beverley Rowbotham AO, MBBS (Hons 1) MD, FRACP, FRCPA, FAICD

-Dr Beverley Rowbotham was elected the Chair of Avant Mutual in July 2019 and is a Director of AGHL, AlL and DHF.
+Dr Beverley Rowbotham AO, MBBS (Hons 1) MD, FRACP, FRCPA, FAICD Experience and expertise Dr Rowbotham was elected the Chair of Avant Mutual in July 2019 and is a Director of a number of Avant Group subsidiaries.
 She is a clinical and laboratory haematologist and was awarded Officer of the Order of Australia in 2019 for her distinguished service to medicine through roles with professional associations, to pathology and to medical education.
-She chairs the National Pathology Accreditation Advisory Council and is the long serving past Chair of AMA Federal Council and a past President of the Royal College of Pathologists of Australasia.
+She chairs the National Pathology Accreditation Advisory Council and is a director of the AEIOU Foundation for Children with Autism.
 Dr Rowbotham is an Associate Professor at the University of Queensland and is a Fellow of the Australian Institute of Company Directors.

-Avant Mutual Group Limited, Avant Group Holdings Limited, Avant Insurance Limited, Avant Foundation Limited, The Doctors' Health Fund Pty Ltd, The Medical Defence Association of Victoria Limited, Professional Insurance Australia Pty Limited, and United Medical Protection Limited (formerly UMP NSW).

-Mr Peter Beck BSc, FIA, FIAA, FSA, FASFA

-Mr Peter Beck is an actuary by profession and has over 40 years' experience in banking, insurance, superannuation and investments working in Australia, New Zealand, Asia, South Africa and the United Kingdom.
-He was formerly CEO of Pillar Administration, CEO of Comminsure, and Group General Manager, Strategic Development and Group Appointed Actuary at Colonial.

-Avant Mutual Group Limited, Avant Group Holdings Limited, Avant Insurance Limited and Professional Insurance Australia Pty Ltd.

-Dr Jan Dudley MBBS, FRANZCOG, GAICD

-Dr Jan Dudley is a Director of AMGL, AGHL and AIL.
-She is a VMO Obstetrician and Gynaecologist who has over 30 years' experience working in NSW Health across tertiary public and private hospitals.
-Dr Dudley is also a Director of The Royal Hospital for Women's Foundation Board.
+Avant Directorships Dr Rowbotham is a director of Avant Mutual Group Limited (Chair), Avant Group Holdings Limited (Chair), Avant Insurance Limited, Avant Foundation Limited, The Doctors' Health Fund Pty Ltd, The Medical Defence Association of Victoria Limited, Professional Insurance Australia Pty Limited, The Medical Defence Union and United Medical Protection Limited (formerly UMP NSW) and a member of the Group Nominations Committee (Chair), Group Remuneration Committee, DHF Risk Committee, DHF Audit Committee and DHF Remuneration Committee (Chair).
+Mr Peter Beck BSc, B FIA, FIAA, FSA, FASFA Experience and expertise Mr Beck is an actuary by profession and has over 40 years' experience in banking, insurance, superannuation and investments working in Australia, New Zealand, Asia, South Africa and the United Kingdom.
+He was formerly CEO of Pillar Administration, CEO of CommInsure, and Group General Manager, Strategic Development and Group Appointed Actuary at Colonial.
+Mr Beck is also a director of QInsure.
+Avant Directorships Mr Beck is a Director of Avant Mutual Group Limited, Avant Group Holdings Limited, Avant Insurance Limited, Professional Insurance Australia Pty Ltd, Doctors Financial Services Pty Limited (Chair) and a Member of the Group Risk Committee (Chair), Group Audit Committee (Chair) and Group Investment Committee.
+Dr Jan Dudley MBB S, FRANZCOG, GAICD, OAM Experience and expertise Dr Dudley is a VMO Obstetrician and Gynaecologist who has over 30 years' experience working in NSW Health across tertiary public and private hospitals.
 Dr Dudley has significant governance experience at local hospital level, and was formerly a long standing and highly respected member of Avant's Medical Expert Committee in NSW.
-Dr Dudley is a current member of Avant's NASC.
 Dr Dudley is a graduate of the Australian Institute of Company Directors.

-Avant Mutual Group Limited, Avant Group Holdings Limited and Avant Insurance Limited.

-Dr Gillian Farrell MBBS, FRACS

-Dr Gillian Farrell is a Director of AMGL and AGHL.
-She is a plastic and reconstructive surgeon at the Cabrini Brighton Hospital in Victoria and at the Peter MacCallum Cancer Centre.
-She is currently the Chair of the Advocacy and External Relations Committee of the Australian Society of Plastic Surgeons and the Society's Treasurer.
-Dr Farrell has significant governance experience and is Clinical Lead on the Australian Breast Device Registry and a member of the Breast Implant related anaplastic lymphoma TGA expert working group as well as the TGA Advisory Committee on Medical devices.
-She is on the Governance Committee of the Cabrini Breast cancer service.
+Avant Directorships Dr Dudley is a director of Avant Mutual Group Limited, Avant Group Holdings Limited, Professional Insurance Australia, Avant Insurance Limited and a Member of the Group Risk Committee, Group Audit Committee and Group Investment Committee.
+Associate Profess or Gillian Farrell MBBS, FRACS Experience and expertise Assoc.
+Prof. Farrell is a plastic and reconstructive surgeon who works as a Senior Oncological Surgeon at Peter MacCallum Cancer Centre and is a member of the Council of the Australian Society of Plastic Surgeons.
+She is the ASPS Clinical Lead of the Australian Breast Device Registry, a member of the TGA Breast Implant Expert Working Group and TGA Advisory Committee on Medical Devices and a Clinical Advisor to the Prostheses List.
+She is an Associate Professor at Monash University.
+Avant Directorships Assoc.
+Prof. Farrell is a director of Avant Mutual Group Limited and Avant Group Holdings Limited and a Member of the Group Risk Committee and Group Audit Committee.